rashi-agarwal-tech/PBI-FOB-Dev/README.md

 #### Partition Refresh
 There are several ways to refresh a partition, by connecting to analysis services with a client such as Microsoft SQL Server Management Studio (SSMS), using the in house cli tool and via airflow which uses the same code base with a BaseOperator and Hook.

+#### Partition History
+D2C, availability 18 months.
+Operation, 18 months of data will be rettained.
+Prior to 18 months only the Sunday of each week is retained.
+Total Business, all stock availability data and related measures will be completely removed.

 ##### Using SSMS
 You can log into Analysis Services using SSMS with the below server connection details and the service account.